 Samsung opted for a rather attractive minimalist design, with rounded edges and an "aesthetically pleasing fabric finish."
 It looks gorgeous from the renders we have seen, and the relatively compact design is a boon.

-Both the LSP7T and LSP9T leverage a triple laser system to project 4K images, with a contrast range topping out at 2,800 ANSI lumens of brightness.
+Both the LSP7T and LSP9T project 4K images, though the latter is higher end with a triple-laser configuration.
+Contrast range tops out at 2,800 ANSI lumens of brightness.
 Samsung suggests it is suitable for viewing content in both daylight and at night, so you don't necessarily need to stick this in a darkened basement.

 Samsung's other braggadocios claim is that The Premiere is the first-ever HDR10+ certified projector.
 It is a bit of a dubious insinuation, though, because there are projectors that support the Dolby Vision HDR format.